placeholder

 What is capital gains tax?

-Capital gains tax (CGT) applies when an investment sells for more than its original purchase price.
-We usually think of capital gains tax in terms of selling stocks from an investment portfolio, however it also applies to other forms of investments such as property or tangible assets.
+Capital gains tax (CGT) is a tax that applies when an investment sells for more than its original purchase price (its base cost).
+We usually think of capital gains tax in terms of selling stocks from an investment portfolio, however, it also applies to other forms of investments such as property or tangible assets.

 With capital gains tax, you are taxed on the profit - or “gains” - you make on the sale, rather than the whole amount you receive.
-Say, for instance, you bought a piece of artwork for £6,000 and later sold it for £36,000, this means you gained £30,000.
-This is the amount that you will pay CGT on.
+For instance, if you bought a piece of artwork for £6,000 and later sold it for £36,000, the gain would be £30,000.
+This is the amount that your CGT liability would be calculated on.

 What is the capital gains tax allowance?

-The capital gains tax allowance for 2022-23 is £12,300.
-This allowance refers to the amount of gains in total you can make from an asset or property in a tax year, before you are liable to pay tax on it.
-If your assets are jointly owned with another individual, you can combine your allowances, effectively doubling the gains you can make to £24,600, before any CGT is owed.
+The capital gains tax allowance for 2024/25 is £3,000.
+This allowance refers to the amount of gains you can realise from assets or property in a tax year before you are liable to pay CGT.
+If your assets are jointly owned with another individual, you can combine your allowances, effectively doubling the gains you can make to £6,000 before any CGT is owed.

-Note that you are not able to carry forward any unused CGT allowance from the previous tax year.
+Note: You are not able to carry forward any unused CGT allowance from previous tax years.

 How can I avoid capital gains tax on inherited property?

-There are only two ways to avoid paying capital gains tax on an inherited property.
-These are outlined below:
+There are only two ways to avoid paying capital gains tax on an inherited property:

 Through doing this, you avoid paying capital gains tax when you sell it at a later date.
-This is because the rules state that you are not liable to pay CGT on a home that is your principal residence (so effectively your main home), so long as you have lived in it the entire time you’ve owned it (however, there are allowable absences including the last 9 months of ownership and work-related absences).
-This is also on the condition that you do not let any of the home out, either for living or business purposes.
-Please keep in mind, however, that letting relief might be available if the letting of the property has been the taxpayer's main or only property.
+This is because the rules state that you are not liable to pay CGT on a home that is your principal residence (your main home), so long as you have lived in it the entire time you’ve owned it (although there are certain allowable absences including the last 9 months of ownership and work-related absences).
+This allowance only applies on the condition that you do not let any of the home out, either for living or business purposes.
+However, letting relief might still be available if the letting of the property has been the taxpayer's main or only property.

 How do you calculate capital gains tax on inherited property?